Nation renews pledge to continue support for Kashmiris' just struggle: Shibli | Associated Press Of Pakistan

-Addressing a protest walk organised under the auspices of the Ministry of Information and Broadcasting here, he said on this day the entire Pakistani nation was renewing the pledge to continue support to the Kashmiris’ just and internally recognised freedom struggle till its logical conclusion.
+Addressing a protest walk organized under the auspices of the Ministry of Information and Broadcasting here, he said on this day the entire Pakistani nation is renewing the pledge to continue support to the Kashmiris’ just and internally recognized freedom struggle till its logical conclusion.
 He expressed the confidence that Kashmiris would get rid of the illegal Indian occupation soon.

 The minister said that the international community should speak out against ongoing atrocities against hapless Kashmiris.
 He lamented the international community’s silence on the atrocities against the Kashmiri people.
 He said that the double standards of the international community could harm peace in the region.

-He asked international human rights organizations to take cognizance of the situation in IIOJK where the people were facing acute shortage of daily use items including medicines.
-He said that Indian military siege has ruined the economy of the state and the people were facing starvation.
+He asked international human rights organizations to take cognizance of the situation in IIOJK where the people are facing acute shortage of daily use items including medicines.
+He said that Indian military siege has ruined the economy of the state and the people are facing starvation.

 Since August 5, 2019 India has virtually turned the state into a prison, Shibli Faraz said adding New Delhi must be held accountable for atrocities in Illegally Occupied Jammu and Kashmir.